The Song of the Lioness: Gender

 The series covers Alanna's life and development as she disguises herself and lives as a male.
 This causes a lot of gender discussion.
 At first it is easy for her to disguise herself as a boy because she is still prepubescent, but in her first year of training to be a knight she goes through puberty and gets her first period.
 This causes quite a bit of self-searching as Alanna struggles with her identity as a female while living as a boy.

 She does reveal to a select close few her female side, sometimes intentionally and other times not, but still struggles with it even as they encourage her to explore both the sides she has available to her.
-This theme is one of the reasons the series received such a high feminist regard as it was very open and honest towards the female body and its limitations versus being able to push oneself beyond that.
+This theme is one of the reasons the series received a feminist regard as it was open and honest towards the female body and its limitations versus being able to push oneself beyond that.

 In 2019, Pierce posted on Twitter that "Alanna has always defied labels.
 She took the best bits of being a woman and a man, and created her own unique identity.
 I think the term is 'gender-fluid', though there wasn't a word for this (to my knowledge) when I was writing her."